 Ever wondered what it is like to work at Amazon?
 Curious about the type of people who thrive in one of the world's most customer-centric companies?

-Can you tell us about your career at Amazon so far?
+Can you tell us about your background with Amazon?

 What does a typical day look like for you?

-What is your favorite leadership principle and why?
+What is your favourite leadership principle (LP) and why?

 What is one of the reasons you enjoy working at Amazon Pay?

 Amazon Pay is a startup with the scale of a big company.
 There is no such thing as doing what's on your job description, day after day, and be fine with it.
 Here you make the difference every day.
 While doing your job you might spot 15 other things you can impact, and you have the freedom and support of your manager to go and improve them.
 Taking ownership is something we expect from each other, and this allows to get things done instead of just discussed for weeks.